 What are ESE pods, hmm.
-There are a few olden concerns that have remained unanswered considering that time began, such as what is the significance of life, if a tree tips over in a forest & & there’s no one there to hear it does it make a noise, and the number of celebrations in fact go on at no. 10 on a weekly basis?
+There are a few olden concerns that have remained unanswered considering that time began, such as what is the significance of life, if a tree tips over in a forest & & there’s no one there to hear it does it make a noise, and the number of celebrations really go on at no. 10 on a weekly basis?

-The answer to the no. 10 question is, it seems, it depends what day it is, I think they only have two or three celebrations on Wednesdays, what a dull bunch, nevertheless proceeding to ESE pods …
+The answer to the no. 10 question is, it seems, it depends what day it is, I think they only have two or three celebrations on Wednesdays, what a dull bunch, however proceeding to ESE pods …

 ESE pods are not for coffee pod makers

 This does trigger some confusion among people who own Nespresso, Dolce Gusto or Tassimo devices, for example, and it does seem a bit odd that these things are described as pods, offered they’re not for coffee pod machines.
-Nevertheless, the reason for this is merely that the ESE coffee pod came prior to the coffee pod tool.
+However, the reason for this is merely that the ESE coffee pod came prior to the coffee pod device.
 ESE (easy serve espresso) “pods” were created around 15 years before the first “coffee pod device” was launched.

 Are ESE coffee pods worth troubling with in 2022?

-Illy invented ESE pods in the early 1970s, and the idea was that by developing prepared ground, all set dosed and ready tamped coffee in single-serve paper pods, this would (paraphrasing what Illy state about them) bring excellent tasting espresso in reach of anyone anywhere.
+Illy invented ESE pods in the early 1970s, and the idea was that by developing prepared ground, all set dosed and ready tamped coffee in single-serve paper pods, this would (paraphrasing what Illy state about them) bring great tasting espresso in reach of anyone anywhere.

 You can buy my coffee, from The Coffeeworks, for instance, pre-ground– and we grind it for you as the order is being evacuated to dispatch, so it’s as newly ground as it possibly can be.

-Work with discount code CBNC25 for 25% off your first order at Coffeeworks
+Use discount code CBNC25 for 25% off your first order at Coffeeworks

 All espresso machines which are noted as being ESE compatible can use ESE pods.
-It will mainly have an ESE indication somewhere on the machine or in the manual.
+It will generally have an ESE indication somewhere on the machine or in the manual.
 All this means is that the espresso device features a basket or an adapter which fits ESE pods.

 Here are a couple of popular ESE pod suitable espresso makers: